 Set up Time Zone in Outlook

 Setting up a time zone helps you deal better with meetings and other events.
 It is even better when you specify two different time zones – one for your local time and the other one to check out your clients’ time zone (a reference to clients is for example).

 The option to set up time zones is given under the Calendar section of File -> Options.
 I would also recommend entering a custom name (label) to each time zone you create so that it becomes easier for you to understand the time zone in calendars.

 Auto Add Contacts To Address Book in Outlook

-Enabling this option helps in adding contacts to address book even if you forget adding them manually.
-When you enable this option, if you type in a contact name in To, CC and BCC and if that contact is not present in your address book, Outlook will add it to your address book.
+Enabling this option helps in adding contacts to the address book even if you forget to add them manually.
+When you enable this option, if you type in a contact name in To, CC, and BCC, and if that contact is not present in your address book, Outlook will add it to your address book.
 You can later categorize and group it as you want.
 You will find this feature under Contacts section of File -> Options.
 The contacts that Microsoft Outlook 2010 adds to your address book using this feature will be visible under Suggested Contacts when you are in Contacts View.

 Delay Sending Of Emails in Outlook

 The default configuration makes Outlook 2010 send emails as soon as you hit Send.
 This, of course, requires you to be connected to the Internet when you click Send.
 In some cases, we recall something and wish we had added or not written something in the email that was sent.
 To get some time before the message actually leaves your outbox, uncheck Send Immediately When Connected under Advanced of File -> Options.
 This makes sure your message lies in Outbox until it is time for next auto Send/Receive.